vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 * Note that this feature works with multi-layout keyboards, however you should make sure that the keys you pick appear in every possible layout:
 ![](../img/security-user-prompt.png)

-After you flash the firmware, check that the function works correctly by activating the "Security->Unlock" menu.
+After you flash the firmware, check that the function works correctly by activating the "Security&rarr;Unlock" menu.

 ## 7. Compile Vial firmware for your keyboard